frostbytn/prompteditor/README.md

 - Create any number of prompt sections with customizable tag syntax.
 - Manage replacement values in a dynamic key/value list.
-- Render the final prompt live with Markdown formatting.
+- Render the final prompt live as plain text.
 - Dark mode layout built with Tailwind CSS and Alpine.js.

 ## Usage